Kong/kongponents/docs/components/popover.md

 ### open

-Fires when popover is opened.
+Fires when the popover is opened.

 ### close

-Fires when popover is closed.
+Fires when the popover is closed.

 ### popover-click

-Fires when popover content is clicked.
+Fires when the popover content is clicked.

 <script setup lang="ts">
 import { PopPlacementsArray } from '@/types'